The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Defining and Interpreting Dataplacement

 \emph{Invariant 2: Storage nodes higher in the dataplacement have the same-or-larger shape than those lower in the dataplacement}.
 (Note that shape comparisons apply only to ranks shared between the stored tensors.)
 For example, ``GLB keep $A$" storage node Fig.~\ref{fig:mapping_example}(b) stores a $K_0\times M_0$ tile of Tensor $A$, while ``GLB keep $Z$" stores a $K_0\times1$ tile.
 This invariant is again because higher storage nodes are above more loops than lower storage nodes, and in the LoopTree notation, the tile shape is the product of loop bounds of relevant loops under the storage node.

-Increased lifetime and tile shape mean that higher storage nodes often have more reuse opportunities than lower storage nodes because tiles are kept for longer.
+Increased lifetime and tile shape mean that higher storage nodes often have more reuse opportunities than lower storage nodes.
 However, only loops that have reuse opportunities will result in reuse.
 For example, the tile specified by ``GLB keep $A$" reuses data across iterations of the $n_0$ loop, but not the $k_0$ loop, because each $k_0$ iteration accesses a different value of $A$.